soomin-kevin-sung/dotnet-flexgrid/README.md

 Related CodeProject Articles:
 * [Dynamic Columns in a WPF DataGrid Control](https://www.codeproject.com/Articles/891995/Dynamic-Columns-in-a-WPF-DataGrid-Control-Part-2)<br>

+<br>

 This is Example Code how to use VirtualBands.

-<br>

-This is Example Code how to use VirtualBand Object.

 ```xml
 <!-- xmlns:c="clr-namespace:KevinComponent;assembly=KevinComponent" -->